Evert-R/milestone-one/README.md

 - Icons in the upper right corner of the sections to instantly align them vertically on the screen.
 - Arrow icons in the lower right corner to scroll a section up or down.
 - Mouse-hover tooltips for icons and links.
-- Smooth scrolling when you use the menu, so you see the whole page scroll by.
+- Smooth scrolling for menu items.
 - Static pictures below the sections for a nice scrolling effect.
 - Fully responsive design.
 - Always visible social media links at the left side on wider screens.